Yukyin/Persona/README.md

+Process of constructing PersonaKG.
 This work has been accepted by WSDM 2026.